-Figure 14.1 is a top-level set of use cases for the Hybrid SUV System.
-Figure 14.2 shows the decomposition of the Operate the Vehicle use case.
+Figure B.5 in Annex B is a top-level set of use cases for the Hybrid SUV System.
+Figure B.6 in Annex B shows the decomposition of the Operate the Vehicle use case.
 In this diagram, the frame represents the package that contains the lower level use cases.
 The convention of naming the package with the same name as the top level use case has been employed.
 This practice offers an implicit tracing mechanism that complements the explicit trace relationships in SysML.